- Teaches students:

 I am a strong believer in making the learning process fun and enjoyable.
 I want my students to be motivated to learn and practice as much as possible.
 My teaching style consists of starting with the basics (technique, theory, and reading music) then graduating to style and phrasing.
 My students will always leave our lessons feeling accomplished and confident.
 Learning an instrument is hard work, but with enough effort and commitment, anything is possible!

 For very young beginners, I recommend 15 minutes.
 For beginners, I recommend 30 minutes.
 For intermediate, we can do 30 to 45 to 60 minutes.
 For advanced, you would benefit from 45 to 60 minutes.
 If you are beginner and want to have a 45 or 60 minute lesson, each lesson will focus on any of these categories: technique, repertoire, theory, ear training, and listening.

 Please notify me at least ONE HOUR before the lesson if you need to cancel to avoid charges.
-I may or may not be able to reschedule, but I do my best to be as flexible as possible.
+I may or may not be able to reschedule, and I will allow up to one month for a makeup lesson.

 *** Studio Equipment ***

 *** Travel Equipment ***

 I expect all music students to provide a piano and the required materials (i.e. metronome and specific music books)

 Tutoring: Please provide the class work, assignments, and projects for the subjects that need tutoring (if possible).

 *** Specialties ***

 I believe that technique is very important when it comes to piano.
 I start with teaching the basic scales, hand positions, and good posture.
 Then I begin teaching music theory, in which the student learns how to read notes, rhythms, dynamics, etc. Once the student becomes proficient in reading and technique, I give them more difficult pieces in order to work on style, voicing, and phrasing.